 Recommended Actions for Elementary Schools and Districts.

 Strong partnerships with parents and adult family members have always been critical for learning.
-Family engagement is even more essential when school is being offered at a distance since educators are depending upon families to ensure their children can use a device and the internet to participate in a class or have a quiet place at home to complete an assignment.
+It was true during school closures and will continue to be so.
 Below are actions that schools and districts can take to ensure families have what they need to support their children.

 Make Contacting the School Easy!

 Families need to be able to easily reach someone at the school who can answer their questions about how the school will operate and find out how they can talk to their children’s teachers.
 Schools should make sure someone is available to answer phone calls and emails promptly.
 Schools should also make it easy for families to talk to someone in their home language.

 Quick check: Go to any school’s website.
 How long does it take you to find the number to call or who to email with questions.
 If it’s more than two clicks, consider updating the website.

 Identify a team to take responsibility for supporting the transition to school